Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 To get bundle work in Ubuntu, you might make a symbolic link:

 		sudo ln -s /var/lib/gems/1.8/bin/bundle /usr/local/bin/bundle

+This is not needed on Debian is installed ruby from source.

 ## Getting Diaspora